mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 **Commando Squadron**
 The commando squadrons are the main striking force of the battalion.
-Personnel are equipped with battle dress and PGMP-13s, with the FGMP- 14 as squad support weapon.
+Personnel are equipped with battle dress and PGMP-13s, with the FGMP-14 as squad support weapon.
 Troops not intended to directly engage the enemy as a primary role, such as drivers and communications personnel, use combat armor and are equipped with gauss rifles.
 Personnel ride in grav APCs when not making a teleporting attack.

 ```
 COMMANDO SQUADRON

 ```

 Command Detachment